 The American Museum of Natural History in New York has 45 permanent exhibition halls and a planetarium.

-The massive science museum contains more than 34 million exhibits, out of which only a small portion is on display at any time.
+The massive science museum contains more than 34 million exhibits, but only a small portion are on display at any given time.

-These exhibits occupy more than 2 million square feet (190,000 m2) of the museum space, managed by a full-time scientific staff of 225 scientific experts.
+These exhibits occupy more than 2 million square feet (190,000 m2) of museum space, which is managed by a full-time scientific staff of 225 experts.

-Besides the exhibits, the New York Natural History Museum also has five special exhibitions and shows.
+Besides the exhibits, the New York Natural History Museum has five special exhibitions and shows.

 This article explains what to expect and see at the American Museum of Natural History in New York.